 By writing, what I want to open up is a conversation.
-But that is is apparently, The Last Thing that is allowed.
+But that is apparently, The Last Thing that is allowed.

-I had no idea this was an unwritten law in modern yoga land, nor that I was getting mixed up with people like when I signed up to be taught about spirituality, and trained as a teacher in Ubud.
+I had no idea this was an unwritten law in modern yoga land, nor that I was getting mixed up with people like this when I signed up to be taught about spirituality, and trained as a teacher in Ubud.